 The cost of living in Mexico is also much lower when compared to the United States.
 In Playa del Carmen, you can find a comfortable studio or shared accommodations for a few hundred dollars a month or spend more for a luxury apartment or condo.
 Food, groceries, and utilities such as internet and phone plans are also extremely cheap in comparison.
 Most importantly for digital nomads, high speed internet access is very accessible and generally reliable.

 Playa del Carmen also has a very active digital nomad community.
 There are several coworking spaces in Playa del Carmen that organize fun community events, excursions, and trips to nearby towns.
+Not to mention, access to all of the best cenotes in Riviera Maya!
 In addition, they will also plan networking events, workshops, and presentations, which is a great way to network with other digital nomads.

 Overall, Playa del Carmen is the perfect destination to spend an extended amount of time whether you’re a digital nomad or remote worker.
 US Citizens can stay visa-free for up to 180 days in Mexico.